ericproffitt/TopicModelsVB.jl/README.md

 The docfile should be a plaintext file containing lines of delimited numerical values.
 Each document is a block of lines, the number of which depends on what information is known about the documents.
 Since a document is at its essence a list of terms, each document *must* contain at least one line containing a nonempty list of delimited positive integer values corresponding to the terms of which it is composed.
 Any further lines in a document block are optional, however if they are present they must be present for all documents and must come in the following order:

-##### terms - A line of delimited positive integers corresponding to the terms which make up the document (this line is mandatory)
+##### terms - A line of delimited positive integers corresponding to the terms which make up the document (this line is mandatory).
 ##### counts - A line of delimited positive integers, equal in length terms, corresponding to the number of times a term appears in a document.
 ##### readers - A line of delimited positive integers corresponding to those users which have read the document.
 ##### ratings - A line of delimited positive integers, equal in length readers, corresponding to the rating each reader gave the document.